psychemedia/middle-english-romances/sir-orfeo.md

 Yit fchalt thou awey be bore.

 When the kyng herde this cafe,
-Out ! he feyde, and alafe!
+Out! he feyde, and alafe!
 Me wer lever to lefe my lyfe.
-Than to lefe the quene my wyfe !
+Than to lefe the quene my wyfe!
 He axed confel of many a man.
 But non of hem help hym can.
 On the morewe, when tyme came,
 The kyng his arraes forfoth he name,
 And two hundred knyghtes with hym,
-Wele yärmed ftout and grym ;
+Wele yärmed ftout and grym;
 With the quene went he.
 Into the orchard, under the tre,
 Ther made they watche on every fyde,
 And caft hem there for to byde,
 And fuffre deth everychon ,
-Er fche fchulde from hem gon :
+Er fche fchulde from hem gon:
 And there anon withouten lette
 Among hem all fcho was yfet,
 Awey with the fayre fche was ynome,